Climate Change and Migration: Point of No Return?!

 - Dr Workneh Gebeyehu, Executive Secretary, Intergovernmental Authority on Development (IGAD), Djibouti/Djibouti

-- Dr. Christoph Heusgen, Ambassador Permanent Mission of the Federal Republic of Germany to the United Nations, New York/U.S.A.
+- Ambassador Dr. Christoph Heusgen, Permanent Representative of the Federal Republic of Germany to the United Nations, New York/U.S.A.

 - Hindou Oumarou Ibrahim, President of the Association for Indigenous Women and Peoples of Chad (AFPAT), N’Djamena/Chad